Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Preliminaries

-The stability region for $\mathrm{EES}(2,5)$ schemes is significantly larger than those of the ALF and Reversible Heun integrators, and is comparable to classical methods such as Kutta's RK4, as shown in Figure \ref{fig:ees25_stability}.
-Theorem \ref{thm:ees25_ode_stability} gives the exact form of this region for $\mathrm{EES}(2,5;x)$.
+The stability region for $\mathrm{EES}(2,5)$ is comparable to that of classical methods such as Kutta's RK4, but significantly larger than those of Reversible Heun and the MCF methods.
+Theorem~\ref{thm:ees25_ode_stability} gives the exact form of this region for $\mathrm{EES}(2,5;x)$.